 - Voter Identification Card

-- Proof of Age – The documents submitted by an insurance seeker should have her/his date of birth mentioned on it.
+- Proof of Age – The documents submitted by you should have your date of birth .
 Here’s a list of different documents that are acceptable by different insurance providers in order to issue term insurance plans:

 - Permanent Account Number (PAN) Card

 - Driving license

 Term Insurance Renewal Process

 When you buy a term policy, it is necessary for you to keep in mind that the renewal of the policy should be done on time.
 This is essential to have the maximum benefit of the policy.
 If you go for the new policy, depending upon your age the premium would be higher.

 Therefore, it’s better for you to renew your term insurance plan.
 However, if you are looking forward to renew your policy, you should make sure that all the premium are paid on time and even the renewal premium in certain cases.
 There are the different benefits that will be there with the renewal of policy–

 - No further checkup of health – As a person grows old, chances of him/her getting ill are more.
 Hence, to get a term policy it is essential for him to have medical checkup.
 But if the policy is renewed and all the premiums have been paid, there would be no need to have the medical checkup again.